paralin/starred/README.md

 - [waydroid/waydroid](https://github.com/waydroid/waydroid) - Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
 - [kornia/kornia](https://github.com/kornia/kornia) - Open Source Differentiable Computer Vision Library
 - [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox) - An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.
-- [ray-project/ray](https://github.com/ray-project/ray) - An open source framework that provides a simple, universal API for building distributed applications.
-Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperp
+- [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
+Ray consists of a core distributed runtime and a toolkit of libraries (Ray AIR) for accelerating ML workloads.
 - [kingoflolz/mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax) - Model parallel transformers in JAX and Haiku
 - [EleutherAI/gpt-neo](https://github.com/EleutherAI/gpt-neo) - An implementation of model parallel GPT-2 and GPT-3-style models using the mesh-tensorflow library.
 - [yves-chevallier/lighthouse-v2](https://github.com/yves-chevallier/lighthouse-v2) - Some information about HTC Vive tracking system v2